mauro3/CORDS/lectures/documentation.md

 - The file that is displayed on github repo
 - Should contain
   - (Badges showing tests, and a nice logo)
+  - A one-sentence description of your project
-  - A *Description* of what does this repo correspond to
+  - A longer *Description*
   - An overview of the repo structure and files
   - Potentially a *Getting started* or *Examples*
   - An *Installation* section, with dependencies